 - the signing of long-term contracts between uranium suppliers and utilities companies

 Analysts with a bullish lean believe the uranium market cycle has reached its bottom and that a break to the upside for uranium prices is supported by positive supply and demand fundamentals.

-On the demand side, nuclear energy generated from 445 reactors around the globe supplies about 10 percent of the world's energy requirements.
-China alone is constructing 16 new reactors, Russia is constructing three with another 11 planned and India has seven nuclear reactors under construction.
+On the demand side, nuclear energy generated from 440 reactors around the globe supplies about 10 percent of the world's energy requirements.
+China alone is constructing 21 new reactors at the moment, while Russia is constructing three with another 11 planned and India has eight nuclear reactors under construction.

-On the supply side, major uranium producers are still cutting back on their output levels, while new uranium exploration projects are few and far between.
-The WNA points out that world uranium production dropped from 63,207 tonnes of uranium in 2016 to 47,731 tonnes of uranium in 2020.
+On the supply side, major uranium producers are still not producing at full capacity, while new uranium exploration and development projects are few and far between.
+Highlighting these circumstances, the WNA points out that world uranium production dropped from 63,207 tonnes of uranium in 2016 to 47,731 tonnes of uranium in 2020.
 The organization also notes that “only 74 (percent) of 2020's reactor requirements were covered by primary uranium supply.”